Large figurine "Seated Pug" Meissen

 Description

-With a small tail, the head is turned toward the viewer.
-Brown eyes and a black nose, as well as a coat pattern in light brown and black stripes.
+With a small tail, its head turned toward the viewer.
+Brown eyes and a black nose, along with a fur pattern of light brown and black stripes.
 Polychrome painting.
-Possibly attributed to Johann Joachim Kändler and Peter Reinicke.
-Uncertain authorship; mark of crossed swords.
+Possibly the work of Johann Joachim Kändler and Peter Reinicke.
+Uncertain attribution; crossed swords mark.
 Height 23 cm.
-According to the tax records of Johann Joachim Kändler, he was responsible for creating various models of pugs from 1734 until the mid-18th century.
-The secret symbol of the Freemasons—the pug with the Order of the Pug, a society with members from the Roman Catholic Church.
+According to Johann Joachim Kändler's tax records, he is credited with creating various pug models from 1734 to the mid-18th century.
+A secret symbol of the Freemasons—the pug with the Order of the Pug, a society with members of the Roman Catholic Church.
 In these circles, the pug was a symbol of loyalty, reliability, and constancy.
-See Rücker, Meissen Porcelain Catalogue, Bavarian National Museum, number 1091.
+See Rücker, Catalog of Meissen Porcelain, Bavarian National Museum, number 1091.
 Pietsch, Triumph of the Blue Swords, number 327.
 Large porcelain figurine of a pug.
 Minor chips.
-Mark of crossed swords.
+Crossed swords mark.
 Meissen.
 18th century.

 Lot No. 14405